 Attendance is mandatory.
-In case of illness or unforeseen circumstances, students must communicate timely with me.
 In the event students request an excused absence for a planned leave, it should be discussed at least two weeks in advance.
-Students are responsible for making up on their own content of classes they miss.
-If an assignment is due the week a student is requesting an excused absence, it should be completed by the deadline.
-In my view, everything I plan for class is important, it is tough to miss emails asking "let me know if I missed something important".
-Please be timely for class.
-Keep the break within the time allowed.
+Students are responsible for making up the content of missed classes.
+If an assignment is due the week a student is requesting an excused absence, it should be completed by the deadline, or before.